composer-unused/composer-unused/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request 🚀
-about: Suggest an idea for this project
-title: ''
-labels: ''
-assignees: ''
+about: I have a suggestion (and may want to implement it 🙂)!

 ---